Racism in China: Discrimination against Mongols

-The CCP has been accused of sinicizing Inner Mongolia by gradually replacing Mongolian languages with Mandarin Chinese.
+Under Xi Jinping, the CCP undertakes a policy of sinicizing Inner Mongolia by gradually replacing Mongolian languages with Mandarin Chinese.
 Critics have accused the Chinese government of committing cultural genocide because it is dismantling people's minority languages and eradicating their minority identities.
 The 2020 Inner Mongolia protests were caused by a curriculum reform which was imposed on ethnic schools by China's Inner Mongolian Department of Education.
-The two-part reform replaced Mongolian with Standard Mandarin as the medium of instruction in three particular subjects and it also replaced three regional textbooks which were printed in the Mongolian script, with the nationally-unified textbook series edited by the Ministry of Education, written in Standard Mandarin.
+The reform replaced Mongolian with Standard Mandarin as the medium of instruction in particular subjects and it also replaced regional textbooks which were printed in the Mongolian script with Ministry of Education-authorized textbooks written in Standard Mandarin.
 On a broader scale, the opposition to the curriculum change reflects the decline of regional language education in China.

 On 20 September 2020, up to 5,000 ethnic Mongolians were arrested in Inner Mongolia for protesting against the enactment of policies that outlawed their nomadic pastoralist lifestyle.
 The director of the Southern Mongolian Human Rights Information Center (SMHRIC), Enghebatu Togochog, called the CCP's policy a "cultural genocide".
 Two-thirds of the 6 million ethnic Mongolians who live in Inner Mongolia practice a nomadic lifestyle that they have practiced for millennia.

 Genghis Khan and his origins have been increasingly censored by the authorities within China alongside attempts to censor them outside of the country.
 In October 2020, the Chinese government asked the Nantes History Museum in France not to use the words "Genghis Khan" and "Mongolia" in the exhibition project which it dedicated to the life of Genghis Khan and the history of the Mongol Empire.
 The Nantes History Museum conducted the exhibition project in partnership with the Inner Mongolia Museum in Hohhot, China.
 The Nantes History Museum halted the exhibition project.
 In response, the director of the Nantes museum, Bertrand Guillet, stated: "Tendentious elements of rewriting aimed at completely eliminating Mongolian history and culture in favor of a new national narrative".